KingAlistair/nodeTutorialSite/README.md

 Node.js is a popular runtime environment for building scalable, high-performance applications.
 However, for those new to Node.js, it can be challenging to get started.
 The NodeTutorialSite project provides a comprehensive introduction to Node.js and helps users get up and running with the technology quickly and easily.

 ## How users can get started with the project
-To get started with NodeTutorialSite, you will need to have Node.js installed on your computer.
-Once Node.js is installed, you can clone the repository and run the application using the command npm start.
+To get started with NodeTutorialSite, you will need to have Node.js installed.
+Once Node.js is installed, you can clone the repository and run the application using the command: node app.js.
 The application will be hosted on localhost:8080.

+## Where users can get help with the project
+If you need help with the project, you can reach out by opening an issue on the GitHub repository.

 ## Who maintains and contributes to the project
-NodeTutorialSite is currently maintained by [me](https://github.com/KingAlistair), who created the project as a part of the Node.js Mandatory I course.
+NodeTutorialSite is currently maintained by [KingAlistair](https://github.com/KingAlistair), who created the project as a part of the Node.js Mandatory I course.
 As an open-source project, contributions are welcome from the community.